Diabetes: Preparing for PregnancySkip to the navigation

 Your diabetes puts your developing baby at risk for birth defects.
 This is especially true if you don't keep your blood sugar in your target range during the early part of pregnancy.
 And during pregnancy, your high blood sugar can cause your baby to be very large.
 This will make delivery hard for both of you.
 After delivery, your baby is more likely to have jaundice.
 High blood sugar during your pregnancy causes your baby to make extra insulin.
 After delivery, your baby may continue to make too much insulin and be at risk for low blood sugar.

 Many women find that they have low blood sugar in early pregnancy.
 Then later in pregnancy, they develop more resistance to insulin.
 To keep your blood sugar levels within a target range, you may need to adjust how much insulin you need from day to day.
 And you'll want to be more careful about healthy eating, especially if you have morning sickness and/or food cravings.
 You will want to test your blood sugar more often to find out about the ways in which your pregnancy changes how insulin, food, activity, and stress affect your blood sugar.

-If you have type 2 diabetes, you will need to start taking insulin instead of your oral medicine Your oral medicine is not safe during pregnancy.
-If you don't take medicine, you will want to monitor your blood sugar frequently to be sure insulin isn't needed.
-And all women who are planing to be pregnant should check with a doctor about the safety of prescription and over-the-counter medicines, vitamins, herbs, and supplements.
+If you have type 2 diabetes, ask your doctor about the best medicine to take during your pregnancy.
+This may be insulin.
+Not all diabetes medicines are safe during pregnancy.
+If you don't take medicine, you will want to monitor your blood sugar frequently.
+And all women who are planning to be pregnant should check with a doctor about the safety of prescription and over-the-counter medicines, vitamins, herbs, and supplements.